 Not usually a problem.
-If significant complete the procedure and delay treatment in the second eye, or treat second eye with PRK as significant abrasions are usually indicative of corneal surface disease.
+If the abrasion is significant, then we will complete the procedure and delay treatment in the second eye, or treat the second eye with PRK as significant abrasions are usually indicative of corneal surface disease.

-Reposition flap on cornea, allow to heal for 3-4 months then perform procedure either LASIK or PRK, depending on the findings at that time.
-The outcome is usually good.
+We will reposition the flap on cornea, allow it to heal for 3-4 months then perform the procedure (either LASIK or PRK), depending on the findings at that time.

 Can be treated with a topical antibiotic medication.

 Usually treatable with topical steroidal medication or can be removed by laser if necessary.